Who Is Eligible for Regulation A + Offerings? Posted by Brenda Hamilton, Securities Lawyer

-- You do not have to register your A+ offering by making separate state “Blue Sky” filings, meaning you are free to advertise sell your A+ Offering in all 50 states, even in states that have “merit review.”
-An S-1 offering, on the other hand, requires separate registrations in every state where you want to sell, practically impossible.
-Think how well this A+ Offering structure works if you want to sell stock from your website not only to potential investors but also to your customers or visitors to your website!
+- You do not have to register your A+ Offering by making separate state “Blue Sky” filings, meaning you are free to advertise sell your A+ Offering in all 50 states, even in states that have “merit review.”
+An S-1 offering, on the other hand, requires separate registrations in every state, making it practically impossible to sell.
+Think how well this A+ Offering structure works if you want to sell stock from your website not only to potential investors but also to your customers and visitors to your website!

 - Both Issuers and Selling Shareholders can rely on Regulation A.

-- All the securities you sell in you’re Regulation A+ Offering are fully non-restricted free-trading.
+- All the securities you sell in your Regulation A+ Offering are fully non-restricted free-trading.

 - You can sell to both Accredited and Non-Accredited Investors without securing independent verification of investor financial status just like an S-1 Offering.
 For Non-Accredited Investors, there’s a 10% income/net worth limitation.

 - With A+, you only have two on-going SEC filings per year.

 - Although you have to do audits with an A+ Offering, you do not have to use an expensive PCAOB audit firm, but only a competent CPA firm.
 On-going SEC reporting does not require PCAOB audit firms after going public.

 - With A+, you are not subject to the Proxy Rules and your Stockholders are not subject to Ownership Reporting Rules.